Your shopping basket

 Ecocert / Cosmébio

-• Synthetic dyes and fragrances, petrochemical derivatives (kerosene, silicone, etc.), ethoxylated materials (PEG, sodium laureth sulfate) are prohibited.
+• Synthetic dyes and fragrances, petrochemical derivatives (paraffin, silicone, etc.), ethoxylated substances (PEG, Sodium Laureth Sulfate) are prohibited.

 • PVC and PS packaging prohibited

-• Only 95% of plant ingredients are organic (50% with the "ecological cosmetics" label)
+• Only 95% of the plant-based ingredients are organic (50% with the "eco-friendly cosmetics" label).

 • Authorized palm oil derivatives